 Before opening the canister, wipe the top of the container with a clean, dry towel to remove any traces of saltwater, then carefully remove the lid and paddles.
 Use a wooden spoon to scrape the frozen ice cream off the sides of the container into the center.

 Depending on the recipe you are using, this is the time to mix in any fruit, nuts, chocolate chips, or jams, and the like, but make sure that any solid ingredients are finely chopped.
-Large pieces of frozen fruit are too difficult to eat.
+Large pieces of frozen fruit are too difficult to eat and lack flavor.

 Pack the ice cream in a sealable freezer container or in a mold for freezing.
 Verify that the lid is tightly secured, and then place the container or mold in the kitchen freezer for at least an hour or two while the ice cream finishes freezing and ripening.

 Or, if you prefer to strictly follow the old fashioned method of making ice cream at home, pack down the ice cream in the canister, verify the lid is clean and free from salt, and then tightly reseal the canister.
 Drain the liquid brine and repack the bucket with more ice and salt.

 Cover the freezer with a heavy blanket or scatter rug and leave it to sit for at least an hour while the ice cream finishes freezing and ripening.
 The "ripening" time will improve the flavor.

 Many food purists claim that making ice cream at home the old fashioned way is the only way to obtain the unique texture and superior taste of homemade ice creams.
 The hand cranking gives it a unique consistency, and the fresh, all-natural ingredients give it a unique flavor.

 Truly, it's the best ice cream you can ever hope to taste!
 And by knowing how to make it yourself, you'll be able to indulge your taste cravings anytime.